-People in areas affected by storms who need American Cancer Society services should call our National Cancer Information Center at 1-800-227-2345.
-Cancer information specialists are available to answer calls 24 hours a day, 7 days a week.
+People in areas affected by natural disasters who need guidance from the American Cancer Society should call our National Cancer Information Center at 1-800-227-2345.

 If you (or a loved one) have cancer and have had to evacuate your home or treatment center, or if your treatment plan has been changed due to a recent natural disaster, you may have trouble getting the cancer care you need.
-These questions and answers can help you figure out what you need to do and how to take care of yourself.
+It's also important to remember that state, county, and local rules related to COVID-19 vary.
+The following questions and answers can help you figure out what you need to do and how to take care of yourself.

 If there are no health care professionals at the temporary shelter or housing, ask the shelter director, landlord, or person you’re staying with to help put you in touch with a local hospital, or call the American Cancer Society and we will help you.
 Our number is 1-800-227-2345.
 If 1-800 numbers aren’t working, look up the local American Cancer Society office number.